John-Oji/Loan-Approval-Prediction-Project/README.md

 # Loan-Approval-Prediction-Project
 ### Project Overview

-A Machine Learning project to automate loan eligibility based on customer details like credit history, income, and education using a Random Forest Classifier.
+A Machine Learning project to automate loan eligibility based on customer details like credit history, income, education etc using a Random Forest Classifier.

 ### Data Overview
 The data contains 381 records and 13 features